andreabellome/astra-documentation/docs/trips_to_jupiter.md

 This last script is just to show consecutive resonant legs setup in ASTRA.
 Specifically, 2:1 and 3:1 resonant ratios are used in successive Mars-Mars legs.

-Again, the only things that change are the following:
+Again, the only things that change are:

 ```matlab
 seq = [ 3 2 3 4 4 4 5 ];   res = [ 2 1 4 3 1 5 ];
 ```

-and the maximum number of revolutions (set to 1 in this case):
+as well as the maximum number of revolutions (set to 1 in this case):

 ```matlab
 %%%%%%%%%% multi-rev. options %%%%%%%%%%